 Consumer Culture Theory (CCT) looks at consumers, brands, and markets from a social and cultural vantage point.
 From Sid Levy’s famous 1955 HBR article, “Symbols for Sale,” to today’s thriving scholarship and practice across the globe, this research tradition offers powerful approaches to think about consumers as social beings creating meanings in and through the marketplace.
 CCT people have had an ongoing presence at EPIC conferences and contribute important insights about the making of markets, consumption experiences, design of products and spaces, brand strategies, and identities.
 This panel of leading CCT researchers will cover key CCT concepts and new frontiers in the field, as well as engage participants in conversation about the intersections of CCT and their own work and industry spaces.

-David Crockett is Associate Professor in the Department of Marketing, Darla Moore School of Business, University of South Carolina.
+David Crockett is a Professor in the Department of Marketing, Darla Moore School of Business, University of South Carolina.
 David's primary research interest is in sociological aspects of consumer behavior, particularly the consequences of social inequality.
 His research investigates the creation, manifestation, and resolution of class, gender and racial inequality in the marketplace and addresses consumer, managerial and public policy initiatives designed to alleviate inequality.
 David is an associate editor of the Journal of Consumer Research and Consumption, Markets & Culture.
 His research has been published in the Journal of Consumer Research, the Journal of Public Policy & Marketing, the Journal of Business Research, the Journal of Consumer Culture, the Journal of Research for Consumers, the American Marketing Science Review, the Journal of Macromarketing, and Preventive Medicine.

 Amber Epp is an Associate Professor of Marketing and Wilbur Dickson-Bascom Professor in Business at the University of Wisconsin-Madison’s School of Business.
 Amber’s research advances an interdisciplinary perspective of the relationship between family and the marketplace.
 In particular, she studies what products, brands, or services mean to families; how families derive value from brand uses and experiences; how families’ choices facilitate or hinder collective goals; and how families evaluate and make sense of their choices within the broader context of family life.
 Her work has been published in the Journal of Consumer Research and the Journal of Marketing, and she has co-authored book chapters on qualitative data analysis, family consumption behavior, and assemblage theory.
 Amber's dissertation received the inaugural Sidney J. Levy Award for outstanding Consumer Culture Theory research, and her research has been funded by the Marketing Science Institute.